gabemarshall/Brosec/README.md

 Configuration
 =====================

 Brosec stores configuration values in a local json db file.
-The default storage location is /var/tmp, but can be changed by editing the settings.js file.
+The default storage location is /var/tmp, but can be changed by editing settings.dbPath variable in the settings.js file.
+Brosec also uses netcat for several payloads.
+If needed, the path to netcat can be altered via teh settings.netcat variable.

 #### Payload Variables